Here are the best foam rollers you can buy:

 If you’re looking for the absolute best foam roller, then look no further than the LifePro Surger.

-Not only does it incorporate a soft yet firm dense foam for comfort, it also has a built in motor for vibration massage.
+Not only does it incorporate a soft yet firm dense foam for comfort, it also has a built in motor making it one of the best vibrating foam rollers around.
 It’s really a 2-1 punch to kick-start your recovery.

 Compact at 11.5 inches long, and 5.5 inch diameter.
 For your convenience, the fitness roller comes with a drawstring bag making it easy to carry & take along with you for an on the go workout.